vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

     - Verify that, at the beginning of the next epoch, all performance scores are 0 and voting power for all is 1 but the network keeps producing blocks and no nodes were removed from Tendermint.
 1. Scores are restored after a snapshot restart (<a name="0064-VALP-006" href="#0064-VALP-006">0064-VALP-006</a>):
     - With a snapshot that was taken at a block-height that falls in the middle of an epoch, restart a node from that snapshot.
 Ensure that at the end of the epoch the node remains in consensus and has produced the correct performance scores.

+1. Setting the performance weights to (0,0,1,0) and (0,0,0,1) penalises validators only based on missed ethereum events and missed read access, respectively.

 ## Future Stuff (in here for discussion purposes, not yet to be implemented)